Giza Solar boat museum: Khufu Ship

 When the Egyptian antiquities inspector responsible for the area of Giza, Mohamed Zaky Nour, the civil engineer who was in charge of cleaning up the area of the Pyramids of Giza, Kamal el Malakh, and the supervisor of the cleaning process of the area, Doctor Abdel Men'em Aboubakr were finishing their work at the pyramids, they found what seemed to be a wall made out of limestone.
-After a lot of digging in the ground, they reached the bottom of the wall and found 42 pieces of rock that were divided into two groups to protect them against any outer dangers or harm.
-On 26 May 1954, the nozzle of the hole where the pieces of the solar boat were opened and everybody who was there smelled the distinctive scent of the cedar wood.
-The ship was disassembled around the funeral rites into 1224 small pieces before being buried near the pyramids in the boat pit.
-The ship was fully re-assembled in 1968.
+After much digging, they reached the bottom of the wall and found 42 pieces of rock that were divided into two groups to protect them from damage.
+On 26 May 1954, a hole was pierced into the chamber where pieces of a solar barque were buried, and everybody who was there smelled the distinctive scent of cedar wood.
+The ship had been disassembled for funeral rites into 1224 small pieces before being buried.
+It was fully re-assembled in 1968.